-- A.4.1 Every club shall hold all activities and events in accordance with their mandate as stated in their clubs constitution. - A.4.2 The charter needs to be submitted to the Director of Conferences annually, not later than one-month after new club Executive is chosen. - A.4.3 Engineering Society ratified clubs and their Executive officers shall be responsible for familiarizing themselves with relevant Queen's University, Alma

-Mater Society and Engineering Society policy and procedures and shall act in accordance.
-This includes but is not limited to policy regarding travel and off campus activities.

-- A.4.4 At least one representative from the Executive team of each Engineering Society ratified club must attend each club round table meeting as chaired by the Director of Design. - A.4.5 Every club shall abide by all rules and regulations regarding building and space. - A.4.6 Every club shall keep and maintain membership lists and volunteer lists if applicable to provide to the Vice President (Student Affairs) upon request. - A.4.7 The Club must bank with the Engineering Society of Queen's University to remain an affiliated group.
+- A.4.1 Every club shall hold all activities and events in accordance with their mandate as stated in their club's constitution. - A.4.2 Engineering Society ratified clubs and their Executive officers shall be responsible for familiarizing themselves with relevant Queen's University, Alma Mater Society and Engineering Society policy and procedures and shall act in accordance.
+This includes but is not limited to policy regarding travel and off campus activities. - A.4.3 At least one representative from the Executive team of each Engineering Society ratified club must attend each club round table meeting as chaired by the Director of Clubs and Conferences. - A.4.4 Every club shall keep and maintain membership lists and volunteer lists if applicable to provide to the Vice-President (Student Affairs) upon request. - A.4.5 The Club must bank with the Engineering Society or the Faculty of Engineering and Applied Science to remain an affiliated group. - a.
+An exception shall be made for dually ratified clubs, who may bank with the other Faculty Society under which they are dually ratified.